pherreram1999/opendocs/index.md

 hero:
   name: "Opendocs"
   text: "A Free Docs"
-  tagline: My great project tagline
+  tagline: See what do you want
   actions:
     - theme: alt
       text: Ver documentos